Tire tread Line Narrow.png

 Minors are welcome to join BCI, BUT we must have that parental/guardian signature on file.

-A few hardy folks will always show up, but most won’t ride - so we never ‘cancel’ due to rain.
-A hot shower after hosing off the bike covered in road grit makes a wet ride survivable… just know that visibility is reduced for all road users, traction on wet roads is reduced, especually on wet road pant (don’t roll right turn at a stop across a limit line!) and your tires will spray up your back and in the face of anyone drafting too close.
+• A few hardy folks will always show up, but most won’t ride - so we never ‘cancel’ due to rain.
+A hot shower after hosing off the road grit on your bike makes a wet ride survivable… just know that visibility is reduced for all road users, traction on wet roads is reduced, especially on wet paint (don’t roll a right turn at a stop across a limit line!) and your tires will spray up your back and in the face of anyone drafting too close.

 If you have concerns or complaints about a ride, let the Ride Coordinator know.